ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 Building the Design
 --------------------
-To elaborate the ``TinyRocketConfig`` and set up all prerequisites for the build system to push just the accelerator + hard macro through the flow:
+To elaborate the ``TinyRocketConfig`` and set up all prerequisites for the build system to push the design and SRAM macros through the flow:

 .. code-block:: shell